 The recording is from 2.20pm on 30 July 1984 and the presenter is Tony Mayo.
 Frequencies given are 981 kHz AM and 102 MHz FM.

-Who owned it.
-Was it permanent?
-TX and Studio locations?
+Who owned Inner City Radio?
+Where was the studio and TX site?
 Who was Tony Mayo?
-Did it have prior or future incarnations with new station name?
+Did it have prior or future incarnations with a new station name?
 Any photos or logos?
 Did you work in Inner City Radio or do an anorak station visit?
-All leads welcome.
+Please contact us if you have information.

 Here is the second part of our interview with one-time broadcaster and long-time Irish pirate radio enthusiast Ian Biggar, recorded at his home in Harrogate in England.

 In this part, Ian remembers his involvement with ERI in Cork and Zee 103 in Omeath, Co.
 Louth in the 1980s.
 He also tells us how he recorded thousands of hours of Irish pirates over the past 40 years and gives his views on the radio scene today.